Hendrik2319/SpringSEMS/README.md

 # SEMS - Simple Employee Managment System
 I've started this project of a simple employee managment system to learn the Spring framework and its features.
+Spring Boot is the base.
+It combines features seen in some "Getting Started" ptojects.

 ## Prerequisites
 * a free database on a MySQL server